-Making a smooth entry by adhering to international tax regimes poses not only extra financial burden, but also has administrative and time implications..
-In addition, harsh penalties may be faced if laws are not abided, so it’s very important to carefully adhere to local tax laws.
+Making a smooth entry by adhering to international tax laws poses not only extra financial burden, but also has administrative and time implications.
+In addition, harsh penalties may be faced if international tax laws are not abided, so it’s very important to carefully adhere to tax laws.

 With Market Finder, you can save time on research and be sure that your tax information is relevant and reliable, leaving more leeway to focus on business with operations running smoothly in the background.

 Time is money

 Figuring out and paying taxes is a process that can eat into your time and resources, channeling them away from exploring the new business opportunities of your export market.

 When assessing the time requirements of tax compliance in your export market, consider more than just the initial planning, calculation and payment.
 Ongoing compliance with changing rules, the correction of any errors, response to tax audits, and the application and receipt of refunds are further factors that may tie up your time.

 The differing levels of sophistication in global tax systems means differing levels of efficiency.
 Less economically developed countries may not have robust electronic systems in place, and time to comply1 and number of payments2 made may increase, with more audits required as a result.

 On average it takes a medium-sized domestic company 251 hours to comply with its taxes, it makes 25 payments, and has an average Total Tax Rate of 40.6%.3